-Daniel is an associate professor of music and is in his tenth year as vocal area coordinator at Southwestern Oklahoma State University.
-He works in conjunction with Dr. Kristin Griffeath, Dr. Robin Griffeath, and the other music faculty to teach opera workshop, applied voice, and the choral music education sequence to performance, education, music business, and music therapy majors.
-He also teaches the Southwestern summer choral camp for OMEA/OCDA preparation and other workshops during the academic year that work to further enrich and improve the audition skills needed for Oklahoma students’ successful placement in the state-level honor choirs.
+Daniel is in his 13th year as director of choral activities and vocal area coordinator at Southwestern Oklahoma State University and teaches applied voice, applied conducting, and the choral music education sequence to performance, education, and music therapy majors.
+He also teaches the Southwestern summer choral camp for OMEA/OCDA preparation and other workshops during the academic year that work to further enrich and improve the audition skills needed for successful placement in the state-level honor choirs.
 Daniel is a fervent advocate in the consistent use of solmization, voice building, and ensemble coaching in every rehearsal to better reinforce fundamentals of vocal music pedagogy and other core music principles found throughout a rounded music education.

-Daniel has conducted honor choirs at conferences in Texas, Oklahoma, and Arkansas, including the Oklahoma Percussive Arts Society (2014), the College Music Society South Central Conference (2014), Oklahoma Music Educators Association Conference (2011 and 2017), the Western Oklahoma Choral Directors Association (2008), and the Texas Music Educator Association Conference (2005), and other festival choirs.
-Daniel has performed with the Dallas Opera Chorus (2001–2002), and has performed with choirs in Italy, England, and the United States.
+Daniel’s choirs have performed as honor choirs at conferences in Texas (TMEA 2005), Oklahoma (OkMEA 2011 and 2017 and OkPAS 2014), and Arkansas (CMS 2014 and 2018).
+Daniel is an active clinician/conductor, having conducted the Kansas City Metro Tenor-Bass Honor Choir (MMEA 2019), the Western Oklahoma Choral Directors Association (2008), and other honor choirs.
+Daniel has performed with various ensembles in Italy, England and the United States throughout his career.
 He has been a guest artist with groups in the southwestern United States, including the Arts District Chorale (Dallas 2011 – 2012) and the Denton Bach Society (Denton, TX).
-Daniel also serves as an adjudicator for regional, state, and national music competitions, and is an adjudicator, auditions materials coordinator, and a music advisory board member of the Oklahoma Arts Institute.
+Daniel also serves as a judge for the national music competition, The American Prize, and is an adjudicator, auditions materials coordinator, and a music advisory board member of the Oklahoma Arts Institute.